 In the back of my mind it's always been, "We need to start looking at a technology that can solve the general workflow pattern."
 We needed a central brain where we can store state.

 As a first step of the search process, teams within Box collaborated on a "template" for a generic file operation that any solution would need to support.
 Once there was consensus on the template, an internal system was prototyped to solve the problem.
 The API of the prototype was inspired by AWS Simple Workflow, but did not use the service under the hood.
-Alternatives such as Netlflix Conductor were considered, but were quickly dismissed as they do not support writing logic as code, and relied upon lesser-known storage and queueing systems.
-For a while it seemed like Box would move forward with its own internal solution, but a week before the decision was finalized the team stumbled onto Temporal.
+Alternatives such as Netflix Conductor were considered, but were quickly dismissed as they do not support writing logic as code, and relied upon lesser-known storage and queueing systems.
+For a while it seemed like Box would move forward with its own internal solution, but a week before the decision was finalized, the team stumbled onto Temporal.
 Due to Temporal’s common roots with Simple Workflow, a minimal mental and programmatic shift was required to move away from Box's internal prototype.

 Temporal is an open source project that has pretty much the exact same data model that we're proposing we build to solve this problem.
 We're not going to build our own workflow orchestration platform.
 We're just going to take this one off the shelf.
 It's working at scale.
 We just need to figure out how to map our problem to this.